 Another benefit of TrotBot's heel is it steps higher on the backside of the foot-path, allowing TrotBot's rear legs to step about as high as the front legs to avoid getting stuck astride obstacles, as can be seen in this heel-path simulation:

-Without its heel TrotBot's rear legs would probably get stuck on a few of these 2x4s:
+Without its heel, TrotBot's rear legs probably wouldn't have cleared a few of these higher steps:

-We've also played around with a few options for active toes that push down on the ground as the foot begins to lift.
-Here's an example of simple feet with toes.
+We've also played around with a few options for active toes that push down on the ground as the foot begins to lift, such as the active toes on TrotBot in the above video.
+Here's another example of simple feet with toes.

 Catweazel, AKA Michael Leefers, was kind enough to create computer-rendered instructions for building TrotBot in LEGO, and share them with us!
 Instead of using 3/16" aluminum rods to prevent TrotBot's inner frame from sagging, Catweazel cleverly added a Technic beam to connect the inner frame to the outer frame, which helps to prevent the plastic support axles from bowing.
 This is the same solution I was planning on using for the support rods of my large bamboo TrotBot - great stuff!